-Precipitation minus Evaporation
+Precipitation minus evaporation

-AR5 concluded that the pattern of precipitation minus evaporation (P-E) over the ocean had been enhanced since the 1950s (medium confidence).
+The AR5 concluded that the pattern of precipitation minus evaporation (P–E) over the ocean had been enhanced since the 1950s (medium confidence).
 Saline surface waters had become saltier, while the relatively fresh surface waters had become fresher.
-The inferred changes in P-E were consistent with the observed increased TCWV, although uncertainties in the available products prevented identifying robust trends.
+The inferred changes in P–E were consistent with the observed increased TCWV, although uncertainties in the available products prevented identifying robust trends.